-Bingham Memorial partnered with the Idaho Kidney Institute to begin construction of a new dialysis center in Blackfoot adjacent to the Bingham Memorial Campus.
-The new 8,000 square foot treatment center will be dedicated to dialysis treatment for residents of Eastern Idaho.
-The new building is expected to be completed by fall of 2016.
-Premier Technology, Spudnik Equipment, and First American Title have their headquarters in Bingham County.
+Bingham Memorial partnered with the Idaho Kidney Institute in the construction of a new dialysis center in Blackfoot adjacent to the Bingham Memorial Campus.
+The new 8,000 square foot treatment center is dedicated to dialysis treatment for residents of Eastern Idaho.